 We’ve transferred 50GB websites and huge e-commerce and multisite installations successfully with Migrate Guru.
 It can take its time (30 hours for that 50GB site), but it’s been extremely reliable.
 Here’s our walkthrough article:

 3. All in One WP Migration

 Tried and tested, we’ve migrated huge websites with this plugin, and it’s one of the fastest methods available when using its premium extensions.
 Check out this article for our walkthrough:

 Zipping your site up, exporting its database, and then uploading+unzipping your files, and importing your database is tried and true.
-This is the preferred method of many experienced devs, and it’s hard to go wrong.
 Here’s our walkthrough for manually migrating a website: